Jaws Attack Parody

 - The Bob's Burgers episode "The Deepening".
 A movie with a similar plot was filmed in town years ago, and Mr. Fischoder buys the mechanical shart from the movie as a parkside attraction.
 The Belcher kids play with it and it turns on and falls on its side, sending it wriggling across the block.
 The residents treat is as if it were a real shark attacking, and it's up to Bob to stop it.

-- The Simpsons: In the episode "Itchy and Scratchy Land" a flashback shows the Simpsons at a beach where Homer scares everybody away with a fake dorsal fin on his back.
+- In the episode "Itchy and Scratchy Land" a flashback shows the Simpsons at a beach where Homer scares everybody away with a fake dorsal fin on his back.
 When Bart does the same he believes him to be "Sharkboy" and runs away too.
 The music during this scene is a parody of "Jaws".

 - "Lisa's First Word": Homer and Marge consider buying a houseboat from the Sea Captain; his pitch is cut short by a shark, which he proceeds to fight.
 The shark looks identical to the one on the "Jaws" poster.